?

 • If the office is unattended, please just go directly to the waiting room.

-• Answerphone messages or texts can also be left (for example to confirm an appointment time).
+• Answerphone messages and text messages can also be left (for example to confirm an appointment time).

 Languages Spoken